-- 1. Skates must be worn on the ice at all times during ice sessions.
-No exceptions. - 2.
-When you fall on the ice, get up as quickly as possible if you are not severely injured.
+1. Skates must be worn on the ice at all times during ice sessions.
+No exceptions.

+2. When you fall on the ice, get up as quickly as possible if you are not severely injured.
 Sitting or lying on the ice puts you and other skaters at risk of injury.
-If you are hurt you will receive help immediately. - 3.
-When your scheduled session begins you are expected to be on the ice.
+If you are hurt you will receive help immediately.

+3. When your scheduled session begins you are expected to be on the ice.
 If you are late, you cannot stay over into the next session to make up your time.
 When your scheduled session ends you must leave the ice unless you are also scheduled for the next session.
-This also applies to coaches' reserve skaters.
 All skaters are skating within the time scheduled or you will be charged for an additional session.

-- 4. No standing idle on the ice.
+4. No standing idle on the ice.
 If you have an equipment or apparel problem, please get off the ice to make any adjustments.
-If you need to chat with someone, please move to the boards. - 5.
-No food or drink is allowed on the ice.
+If you need to chat with someone, please move to the boards.

+5. No food or drink is allowed on the ice.
 Absolutely no glass containers in the rink area and no open containers such as coffee or soda cans are allowed on the boards.
-Plastic water bottles and insulated type covered containers are permitted. - 6.
-No alcoholic beverages, vaping, tobacco, or street drugs will be tolerated. - 7.
-Generally, the middle of the rink is to be used for spin practice.
-Please do not monopolize any specific area of the rink for prolonged periods of time. - 8.
-Long hair or hair that may fly in your face or in another's face should be pulled back away from your face with either various hair accessories (no bobby pins) or hairstyles that enable you to have full vision of the ice and other skaters.
-This is for your safety as well as all others. - 9.
-Skating attire must be clean and safe. - 10.
-To ensure the safety of all skaters on practice ice, skaters are prohibited from practicing synchro moves as a group, including but not limited to moves with locked arms. - 11.
-Headphones, earbuds & the like are not permitted on the ice.
-(Note: 1 earbud may be worn if necessary).
+Plastic water bottles and insulated type covered containers are permitted.

+6. No alcoholic beverages, vaping, tobacco, or street drugs will be tolerated.

+7. Generally, the middle of the rink is to be used for spin practice.
+Please do not monopolize any specific area of the rink for prolonged periods of time.

+8. Hair should be pulled back away from your face with either various hair accessories (no bobby pins) or hairstyles that enable you to have full vision of the ice and other skaters.
+This is for your safety as well as all others.

+9. Skating attire must be clean and safe & appropriate for a family setting.

+10. To ensure the safety of all skaters on practice ice, skaters are prohibited from practicing synchro moves as a group, including but not limited to moves with locked arms.

+11. Headphones, earbuds & the like are not permitted on the ice.